JimiC/nsri/README.md

 Exclusions also can be set via an ignore file (`.nsriignore`), which supports the [gitignore](https://git-scm.com/docs/gitignore#_pattern_format) pattern format.

-**NOTE:** Exclusions set via `CLI` or `cosmiconfig` are getting merged with those in the ignore file and from those only unique entries are assigned.
+**NOTE:** ExclusionsExclutionsExclutions set via `CLI` or `cosmiconfig` are getting merged with those in the ignore file and from those only unique entries are assigned.

 ### Integrity object schema